beanni/beanni/README.md

 By [@mjhilton](https://github.com/mjhilton) and [@tathamoddie](https://github.com/tathamoddie).

 Beanni helps gather financial data from all of your various institutions.
-Having all of this cached in a local database allows you to do deeper analysis than typical online banking tools would allow, such as portfolio-wide net-worth trends.
+Having all of this cached in a local database allows you to do deeper analysis than typical online banking tools would allow, such as portfolio-wide net-wealth trends.

 Beanni is just a local helper, on your own machine.
 You're not sharing your passwords with us, or anybody else.
 You're not reverse engineering your bank.
 Beanni is just a robot that's really fast at clicking the same export buttons that you would otherwise have to click manually.